answer

 answer "Are you happy" with "No" or "Yes"

-answer file "Choose a stack:" of type ".xstk"
+answer file "Choose a project:" of type ".xstk"

 answer folder "Choose your Pixelmator folder:" with "/Applications/Pixelmator"